 "Why should I hire you?"

 Experience and professionalism.
-With four decades of playing behind me, I can get the job done the way you want it in a timely manner.
+With more than four decades of playing behind me, I can get the job done the way you want it in a timely manner.
 Having logged thousands of hours on the stage, in the studio and on the road, I've done everything from jazz to country to metal.
-I've worked with artists such as William Topley, Derek St. Holmes, Martha Mainwright, Glenn Tilbrook, Ace Young and Nelson Rangell among many others.
+I've worked with artists such as William Topley, Derek St. Holmes, Martha Wainwright, Glenn Tilbrook, Ace Young and Hazel Miller among many others.
 Helping you to have a great sounding project is my top priority.

 "How does it work?"